SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/https.md

     1. Will print  `{"event_ids": ["uuid1", "uuid2"]}`

-## Push our events to Sekoia.io as JSON array
+## Push our events to Sekoia.io as JSON List

-To send us events as JSON array, you should set `Content-Type` HTTP header to `application/json`.
+To send us events as JSON list, you should set `Content-Type` HTTP header to `application/json`.

 The following headers are handled by Sekoia.io’S HTTPS log collector: